-- the underlying issues that entitled the client to the initial family representation contract have not been stabilized; - resolution will have a significant impact on the client's ability to maintain their or their children's safety or the client's basic ability to feed, clothe, and house themselves or their children; - there is a reasonable likelihood of success; - a reasonable person of modest means would pay to pursue the case; - the client has made good faith efforts to negotiate a settlement where appropriate; - existing interim orders (that are not ex parte) do not provide sufficient stability for the client's situation so that it is necessary, rather than merely desirable, to obtain a final order; - hours available under the family tariff have been reasonably used to address the primary legal issues that entitled the client to the representation contract; and - there is a remaining LABC budget available to fund the case.
+- the underlying issues that entitled the client to the initial family representation contract have not been stabilized; - resolution will have a significant impact on the client's ability to maintain their or their children's safety or the client's basic ability to feed, clothe, and house themselves or their children; - there is a reasonable likelihood of success; - a reasonable person of modest means would themselves pay to pursue the case; - the client has made good faith efforts to negotiate a settlement where appropriate; - existing interim orders (that are not ex parte) do not provide sufficient stability for the client's situation so that it is necessary, rather than merely desirable, to obtain a final order; - hours available under the family tariff have been reasonably used to address the primary legal issues that entitled the client to the representation contract; and - there is remaining LABC budget available to fund the case.

-Note: Extended Family Services are not available where the only outstanding issue is the matrimonial real property on the reserve.
+Note: Extended Family Services are not available where matrimonial real property on reserve is the only outstanding issue.